green spark banner Green spark

 Carry forward rule

 The carry forward rule lets you catch up on your before-tax contributions from previous years.
-As long as your total super balance was less than $500,000 at the end of the previous financial year, you can exceed your cap by carrying forward any unused portions from the previous 5 years.
+As long as your total super balance was less than $500,000 at the end of the previous financial year, you can exceed your cap by carrying forward any unused portions of the concessional contribution cap from the previous 5 years.

 More on the carry forward rule.